MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/05-image-analysis.md

 ---
 lab:
-  title: Analyze images in Microsoft Foundry
+  title: Analyze images in Microsoft Foundry (deprecated)
   description: The next feature you will try is the Extract Tags functionality.
 Extract tags is based on thousands of recognizable objects, including living beings, scenery, and actions.
   duration: 20 minutes
   level: 100